ACADEMICS at St. John’s Lutheran School

 - “Partner Time” with older elementary students enhances the environment and instruction while providing meaningful memories.

-- Transitional Kindergarten students may use computers with various educational learning software as well as Internet-based educational games.
+- Transitional Kindergarten students may use computers with various educational learning software and Internet-based educational games.

 - Students are challenged with developmentally appropriate preparation for Kindergarten at St. John’s.

-If you would like to schedule a tour to learn more about our Preschool and Transitional Kindergarten programs, please contact our Preschool Director, Sonia Davidson by email at email@example.com or call 336-725-1651, ext.
-132.
+If you would like to schedule a tour to learn more about our Preschool and Transitional Kindergarten programs, please call 336-725-1651.

 St. John’s Lutheran School has a well-known reputable kindergarten program that includes: